acbuynak/Buckeye-Tetris/README.md

 **AntiMicro**
 Gamepad Input Converted to Keystrokes for Teamviewer.
-Required only when using the physical arcade console. https://github.com/AntiMicro/antimicro/releases
+Required only when using the physical arcade console.
+Configuration file is provided in `/support` directory for the game console. https://github.com/AntiMicro/antimicro/releases

 ---